JohnGrey0/bestbuy-item-tracker/README.md

 - BEST_BUY_API_TOKEN="<BESTBUY_API_TOKEN>"

 # Usage
-The items are hardcoded in an dictionary as the url is super long.
-You will have to modify the list for different products.
+The flag items are hardcoded in a dictionary as the query builder url is super long.

+You will have to modify the dictionary to add different products.

 Please use this url to build your own query - https://bestbuyapis.github.io/bby-query-builder/#/productSearch
 - python -m main -i "3070"